aurorascharff/aurorascharff.no/src/pages/about.md

 title: "About me"
 ---

-Hello, my name is Aurora Walberg.
+Hello, my name is Aurora.
 I'm a full-stack cloud developer from Norway.
 I'm skilled in multiple technologies and domains such as React, Angular, .NET, and Azure.

 I hold a bachelor's degree in Robotics and Intelligent Systems, with knowledge of engineering mathematics, robotics, algorithms, data structures, and computer architecture.